 Why is the Islamic State roping in Malayalam, Tamil speaking recruiters

 New Delhi, May 11: It is now a well known fact that the Islamic State has become the primary sponsor for local radical groups in India.
-The Sri Lanka bombings showed clearly that the ISIS had tied up with the National Towheed Jamath for the attacks.
+The Sri Lanka bombings showed clearly that the ISIS had tied up with the National Towheed Jamath (NTJ) for the attacks.

-Investigators and Intelligence Bureau officials have learnt now that the ISIS has recruited a large number of persons based on the language that they speak.
+Investigators and Intelligence Bureau (IB) officials have learnt now that the ISIS has recruited a large number of persons based on the language that they speak.
 This, officials say has been done to target a select audience of a particular state.

 In the ISIS South India module case, it has been found that those speaking with the local radical groups were conversing in the local language.
 Those fluent in Tamil and Malayalam were recruited with a specific purpose of targeting the local radical groups.